thearthmoc/dio-desafio-netflix/README.md

 # Desafio Dio
-## Recriando a pagina inicial da NETFILX.
+## Recriando a página inicial do Instagram.